Tropical8818/ProTracker/docs/USER_MANUAL.md

 ## AI Assistant

-ProTracker includes an AI-powered chat assistant to help you:
+ProTracker includes a smart, floating AI assistant to help you:

-- Analyze production data
+- Analyze production risks and delays
-- Get insights on bottlenecks
+- Generate daily morning reports
+- Navigate automatically to specific orders
-- Answer questions about orders
+- Answer questions about production status

 ### Using the AI

-1. Click the **AI Chat** button (sparkle icon)
+1. Click the **Chat Icon** 💬 (bottom right of screen)
-2. Type your question in natural language
+2. Type your question or use the **Quick Tools** (Admin/Supervisor only):
-3. The AI will analyze your current orders and respond
+    - **Analyze Risks**: Identify orders at risk of delay.
+    - **Morning Report**: Generate a summary for your daily standup.

+### Smart Navigation 🚀
+You can ask the AI to take you to an order:
+*   "Show me WO-1234"
+*   "Go to order 5555"

+**Result**: The system will automatically jump to the **Operation View** for that order.

 ### Example Questions